seL4/camkes-tool/docs/index.md

 When scheduling domains are used, the kernel needs to be provided with a corresponding schedule to run.
 This can be specified in a separate `schedule` section in the assembly.
-A schedule is a list of pairs, where the first component of the pair is the domain and the second component is the duration.
+A schedule is a list of pairs, where the first component of the pair is the domain and the second component is the duration with an optional unit.
+The duration is measured in ticks or microseconds (us).
-The duration is measured in ticks.
+If no unit is provided, the measure is ticks.
 The length of one tick depends on the kernel configuration.
-The default for non-MCS kernels is 1ms, the default for MCS kernels is the timer tick of the platform.
+The default for non-MCS kernels is 2ms, the default for MCS kernels is the timer tick of the platform.
 When the end of the schedule or an end marker `(0, 0)` is reached, execution restarts at the beginning.
 See seL4 [RFC-20] for more details on the domain schedule mechanism.

 ```camkes
 component Foo {